£109 8 Hours

-Learn the legend of El Dorado on a Guatavita tour!
+Indigenous culture and the legend of El Dorado

-Our Sesquile and Guatavita tour will expose you to indigenous Colombian culture and bring you to the spot many believe gave rise to the legend of El Dorado.
-We will visit Lake Guatavita and Sesquile, two places of great spiritual meaning for native Colombians.
+This day tour will introduce you to the customs and culture of the indigenous people who lived in the Bogota, Colombia area.
+We will also visit the spot many believe gave rise to the legend of El Dorado.
+Join us on a day trip outside Bogota to visit Lake Guatavita and Sesquile, two places of great spiritual meaning for native Colombians.

 First, we will explore Lake Guatavita, a natural paradise and one of the most important Muisca sacred sites from pre-Columbian times.
 The mountains surrounding this site will amaze you as you climb to view the sparkling green lake.
 Afterwards, chow down on delicious Colombian food at a traditional restaurant.
 Then, we will visit an actual Muisca community centre in the nearby town of Sesquile.
 At the Sesquile settlement, you will see how today's Muiscas are trying to maintain their old traditions, despite adopting modern life and technology.
 You will also travel through the splendid landscapes, stopping at the beautiful colonial towns of Guatavita and Sesquile during this day tour from Bogota, Colombia.